kellystyles/fungiflow/README.md

 To ensure a repeatable and consistent output, this pipeline relies on several Singularity containers.
 Download the required containers from Singularity Hub using the following commands:

 ```
-singularity pull library://kellystyles/fungiflow/fungiflow_v2.sif       # main pipeline image
+singularity pull library://styleske/fungiflow/fungiflow                 # main fungiflow image
-singularity pull library://kellystyles/fungiflow/funannotate_v2.sif     # funannotate image (Official Docker image + EggNOGG)
+singularity pull library://kellystyles/fungiflow/funannotate            # funannotate image (Official Docker image + EggNOGG)
 singularity pull docker://antismash/standalone:6.1.1       				# antismash image (Official Docker image)
 ```

 The only required dependency is `singularity`, along with some third-party Python libraries (`numpy`, `pandas`, and optionally `seaborn`).
-You can install these using `mamba` as follows:
+You can install these using `mamba` or `conda` as follows:

 ```
 mamba create -n fungiflow python3